Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Proposed Model

-Figure~\ref{fig:TGP} shows two equivalent graphical representations of the TGP prior.
-The mapping $\G_{\btheta_{F}}(\cdot)$ defined in Eq.~(\ref{eq:marg_trans}) that transforms the standard GP coordinate-wisely is called the marginal flow or marginal transport in the literature \cite{maronas2021transforming, rios2020contributions}.
-It has been formally proved in \cite{rios2020contributions} that a scalar-valued stochastic process transformed by marginal flow induces a valid stochastic process.
-The result can be extended to vector-valued GP \cite{chen2020remarks}, which is summarized in the following corollary. \begin{corollary} Given a marginal flow, $\mathbb{G}_{\btheta_{F}}(\cdot)$, and a multidimensional Gaussian process $f(\cdot)$ \cite{chen2020remarks} with input space $\mathcal{X}$, the transformed process denoted as $\tilde{f} \triangleq \G_{\btheta_{F}}(f)$, is a valid multivariate stochastic process in the same input space. \end{corollary} \begin{proof} First, since $\G_{\btheta_{F}}(\cdot)$ is invertible and differentiable, the push-forward measure is well-defined.
-Then, any collection of finite-dimensional distributions $\{ \tf_1, \tf_2, \ldots, \tf_T \}, T \in \mathbb{N}$ from $\tilde{f}$, satisfy the consistency conditions of the well-known \textit{Kolmogorov's consistency theorem} \cite{tao2011introduction}, due to the marginal flows being coordinate-wise maps, which complete the proof. \end{proof} According to the TGP definition, the probability distribution of any finite collection of TGP, ${\tf}_{1:T} = \{\tilde{\f}_1,\tilde{\f}_2, ..., \tilde{\f}_T\}$, is
+it is known as the \textit{marginal flow} \cite{rios2020contributions,maronas2021transforming}.
+The graphical representations of the TGP prior and marginal flow are depicted in Figure~\ref{fig:TGP}.
+It has been formally proven in \cite{rios2020contributions,wilson2010copula} that a scalar-valued stochastic process transformed by marginal flow induces a valid stochastic process.
+This result has recently been applied to multi-class classification problems \cite{maronas2022efficient,maronas2021transforming}.
+We extend the theoretical result for the vector-valued GP and summarize it in the following corollary. \begin{corollary} Given a marginal flow, $\mathbb{G}_{\btheta_{F}}(\cdot)$, and a multidimensional GP \cite{chen2023remarks}, $f(\cdot)$, with input space $\mathcal{X}$, the transformed process, denoted by $\tilde{f} \triangleq \G_{\btheta_{F}}(f)$, is a valid multivariate stochastic process in the same input space. \end{corollary} \begin{proof} First, since $\G_{\btheta_{F}}(\cdot)$ is invertible and differentiable, the push-forward measure is well-defined.
+Then, because the marginal flows are coordinate-wise mappings, it is not difficult to verify that the joint distribution of any finite collection of variables, $\{ \tf_1, \tf_2, \ldots, \tf_T \}, T \in \mathbb{N}$, from $\tilde{f}$, satisfies the consistency conditions required by the \textit{Kolmogorov's consistency theorem} \cite{tao2011introduction}, which completes the proof. \end{proof}